Does God Exist? What Judaism, Christianity, and Islam Say

 Key takeaways

-• All three Abrahamic faiths affirm God's existence without qualification — it's the starting point, not a conclusion to be argued.
+• All three Abrahamic faiths affirm God's existence as their foundational premise, not a conclusion to be argued toward.

-• Scripture in all three traditions treats God as creator of all things and sovereign over all peoples, not a local or tribal deity Acts 17:24 Isaiah 37:16.
+• Scripture in all three traditions treats God as universal Creator, not a regional or tribal deity.

 FAQs